The three most famous museums

 The National Portrait Gallery is an art gallery with a vast collection of portraits of famous British people.

-The London Transport Museum depicts the evolution of London’s means of transport throughout history.
+The London Transport Museum depicts the evolution of London’s means of transport throughout its long history.
+Find out what to see and how to get there here.

 Opened in 1990, the Sherlock Holmes Museum is dedicated to the life and period of the famous detective Sherlock Holmes.